Chemotherapy nausea and vomiting: Prevention is best defense

 Nausea and vomiting are common side effects of chemotherapy treatment for cancer.
 But in most cases, these side effects can be controlled with preventive medications and other measures.

-Who's at risk of nausea and vomiting during and after chemotherapy?
+Who's at risk of chemotherapy nausea and vomiting?

 Whether you'll experience nausea and vomiting as a result of chemotherapy depends on: